 Frequently Asked Questions

-How to access MVP’s national provider network.
+How do I access MVP’s national provider network?

 MVP has a national network of doctors and other health care providers that is made possible through an alliance with Cigna.

-If your MVP ID card has Cigna’s logo on the front, then you can likely access Cigna’s exclusive network of nearly 670,000 health care professionals and 5,600 hospitals and health care facilities.
+If your MVP Member ID card has Cigna’s logo on the front, then you can likely access Cigna’s exclusive network of nearly 670,000 health care professionals and 5,600 hospitals and health care facilities.